-In this section, we obtain the coefficient formula of the permanental polynomial of an oriented graph, and generalize this result to weighted oriented graph.
+In this section, we obtain the coefficients of the permanental polynomial of an oriented graph in terms of the graph structure, and generalize this result to weighted oriented graphs.

-Recall that $S_n$ is the symmetric group on $n$ elements.
+Let $S_n$ be the symmetric group on $n$ elements.
 It is well-known that every permutation in $S_n$ is a product of disjoint cycles.
 Denote by $\mathcal{E}(n)$ the set of all permutations in $S_n$ with all cycles having even length.

 \begin{lemma} Let $A=(a_{ij})$ be an $n\times n$ skew symmetric matrix.
 Then

 \end{lemma}